We offer an accredited, two-year MA program combining comprehensive academic coursework and stimulating clinical experience.

-Being a Speech-Language Pathologist (SLP) is a rewarding career where you can help others communicate.
+Being a Speech-Language Pathologist (SLP) is a rewarding career where you can help others learn to or improve their ability communicate.
 Our ability to communicate is an essential part of who we are as humans.
-Difficulty with communication can significantly impact a person's quality of life, aside from any co-occuring medical conditions.
-Because communication is a complex process, from receiving to understsanding to producing a message, there are many ways that an SLP can play a critical role in the healtcare of their clients.
-Our program provides opportunities for students to find their passion through a comprehensive series of courses and hands-on clinical experiences.
+Difficulty with any form of communication can significantly impact a person's quality of life, aside from any co-occurring medical conditions.
+Because communication is a complex process, from receiving, to understanding, to producing a message, there are many ways that an SLP can play a critical role in the habilitation or rehabilitation of their clients.
+SLPs work across the age spectrum from infants through aging adults.

-The Master of Arts (M.A.) education program in speech-language pathology at the University at Buffalo is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Arts (MA) education program in Speech-Language Pathology (residential) at the University at Buffalo is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.